 If your new home won’t be ready for some time, you’ll need to account for storage facility expenses.
 Consider how long your belongings will have to sit in storage and contact several companies to inquire about the price.
 You can always sell or donate furniture and get rid of unnecessary items.

 Always ask the company what is included in the base price.
 Here are some other services and expenses that may affect the overall cost:

-If you’re worried about the price going through the roof, you can always try to handle some of these tasks by yourself before the movers arrive.
+If you’re worried about the price going through the roof, you can always try to handle some of these tasks by yourself and reduce your relocation expenses checklist.